kobinabrandon/kobinabrandon/README.md

 ### Other Interests
 - Beyond my personal professional goals, I would like to somehow apply my skills to contribute in some small way to the technological and economic advancement of my fellow Africans.
-- I deeply enjoy programming, and I want to be able to use languages other than Python when necessary.
-So I am actively learning Go, and have started dipping my toes into Rust.
+- I want to be able to use languages other than Python when necessary, so I'm actively learning Go, and have started dipping my toes into Rust.
 - I have an interest in other fields of software engineering, though machine learning engineering remains my focus.
 - I'm learning and enjoying [Neovim](https://github.com/neovim/neovim), and I invite you to try it.